ACINQ/eclair/README.md

 This repository also contains a sample GUI ([eclair-node-gui](https://github.com/ACINQ/eclair/tree/master/eclair-node-gui)).

-:warning: The sample GUI should only be used for prototyping and demo purposes: it is unsafe to use it on mainnet.
+:rotating_light: The sample GUI should only be used for prototyping and demo purposes: using it on mainnet is unsafe.

 :warning: Be careful when following tutorials/guides that may be outdated or incomplete.
 You must thoroughly read the official eclair documentation before running your own node.